hezll/lara-test/README.md

   ✓ that true is true

    PASS  Tests\Feature\ContactApiTest
-  ✓ it can list contacts                                                                                             0.13s
+  ✓ it can list contacts                                                           0.23s
-  ✓ it can show a contact                                                                                            0.01s
+  ✓ it can show a contact                                                          0.04s
-  ✓ it can create a new contact                                                                                      0.02s
+  ✓ it can create a new contact                                                    0.05s
+  ✓ it returns validation error when phone number is duplicated                    0.01s
-  ✓ it can search contacts by name, email or phone                                                                   0.01s
+  ✓ it can search contacts by name, email or phone                                 1.03s

    PASS  Tests\Feature\ContactCommandTest
-  ✓ it can create a contact via CLI                                                                                  0.01s
+  ✓ it can create a contact via CLI                                                0.02s
-  ✓ it can list contacts via CLI                                                                                     0.02s
+  ✓ it can list contacts via CLI                                                   0.03s
-  ✓ it can mark a contact as called via CLI                                                                          0.01s
+  ✓ it can mark a contact as called via CLI                                        0.02s
+  ✓ it fails to create contact via CLI when name is missing                        0.01s
+  ✓ it fails to create contact via CLI when phone already exists                   0.01s
+  ✓ it can safely re-call an already called contact                                0.01s

    PASS  Tests\Feature\ExampleTest
-  ✓ the application returns a successful response                                                                    0.01s
+  ✓ the application returns a successful response                                  0.02s

-  Tests:    9 passed (31 assertions)
+  Tests:    13 passed (48 assertions)
-  Duration: 0.28s
+  Duration: 1.58s

 It may has small issue since the index taks
 ```